Gatherings

 Workshops, Retreats, Talks and Events

-Members can announce their workshops, retreats, talks, or other events in the Events section of the Order’s magazines and website.
+Members can announce their workshops, retreats, talks, or other events in the Events section of The Druid Hearth.

 The Order has arranged retreats on the isle of Iona, in Scotland, in Snowdonia in Wales, in Devon, and at Compton Dundon and Chalice Well in Glastonbury.
-In Autumn 2020 an online training programme will be available for members who would like to develop their skills in giving workshops and talks, and in running retreats.
+We offer two workshops several times a year in ritual and meditation skills, and in The Druid Hearth we offer a free online workshop for members who would like to develop their skills in giving workshops and talks, and in running retreats.

 Moots, Gatherings, Camps & Conferences

 Groups of members organise regular moots in local pubs, and camps, conferences and gatherings.
-In Britain, two big gatherings are held each year around the time of the solstices.
-We hire Glastonbury Town Hall, hold rituals on the Tor, in Chalice Well Gardens and at Stonehenge.
+In Britain, two big gatherings are held each year in or near Glastonbury around the time of the solstices.
+We hold rituals on Glastonbury Tor, in Chalice Well Gardens and at Stonehenge.
 We have grove meetings, lectures, a buffet supper, live music and a party.

 In Australia members have been holding annual assemblies each Spring for many years.
 In New Zealand an annual camp is held near Wellington in February.
 In the Netherlands and Germany camps and gatherings are held regularly, and in France we often hold retreats in the magical forest of Broceliande in Brittany or in Bourgogne.